 Prior Authorization - Approval in advance to get services.
 Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.